-- Enable and disable HP 3D DriveGuard. - NOTE: Depending on your user privileges, you may not be able to enable or disable HP 3D DriveGuard.
-Additionally, members of an Administrator group can change the privileges for non-Administrator users. - Determine whether a drive in the system is supported.
+- Enable and disable HP 3D DriveGuard. - NOTE: Depending on your user privileges, you may not be able to enable or disable HP 3D DriveGuard. - Determine whether a drive in the system is supported. - Hide or show the icon in the notification area.